 Your upsell offer can be an affiliate program you promote if you don’t have another product of your own.
 Your upsell should be a product or service that helps your customer find additional, relevant information.
-This way you come across as a caring provider who has their best interest at heart.
+This way you come across as a caring provider who is willing to help.

 Another way to add more value to your products is to offer them in an additional format.
 This even applies to your original free offer.
 You could offer an audio or video version of your product as your upsell for a few additional dollars.